wellbyt3/audit-process/README.md

 When you finish with an entry point, go back through once again and:
 - [ ] Identify when state is updated.
 Log these state changes in the State Tracker Google Sheet.

-IMPORTANT: Focus on keeping a steady pace during this first pass.
-Don't allow complexity / details to disrupt the rhythm.
-Whenever something is confusing and I don't understand it within a reasonable amount of time, tag it with @audit-check to come back to on the next pass.
+**IMPORTANT**: During the first pass, focus on keeping a steady pace.
+Don’t let details or complexity break your rhythm.
+If something doesn’t click after a reasonable amount of time, tag it with @audit-check and move on—you can revisit it on the next pass.

 ### Attacker Pass
 Now that I've been through every line of code once, consciously make the shift from "happy path" mindset to an "attacker's mindset."